Looking for things to do in February half term London, we have lots of fresh up to date info.

 Families have the chance to go down the winding slide, abseil, or walk around the glass orbit at the top.
 It is an adventure during the half term London schools break.

-As kids or adults slide down, they can catch glimpses of stunning views of Queen Elizabeth Park.
+As kids or adults slide down, they can catch a glimpse of stunning views of Queen Elizabeth Park.
 However, parts of the slide are in darkness so visitors don’t know what happens next.
 To ride the slide, children must be at least eight years old and over 1.3m.

 There are many gardens and parks scattered across the city.
 They are a great place to venture to so kids can burn off some energy.
 Kew Gardens is in West London is a popular place for this half term London kids.
 There are lots to do and the area is huge so having the entire day to explore is recommended.